Updated April 17, 2025 with new developments

-Let’s break down what you need to know about Medicare and weight loss medications in 2025.
+Let's break down what you need to know about Medicare and weight loss medications now that CMS has made its decision for 2026.

 Why Are Clients Asking About These Drugs?